-The Bank is managed by the Chief Executive Officer, the First Deputy Chief Executive Officer, Deputy Chief Executive Officer and the Chief Risk Officer all members of the Management Committee, being organized in departments at the Head Office level and network units' countrywide.
+The Chief Executive Officer, the First Deputy Chief Executive Officer and two Deputy Chief Executive Officer, all members of the Management Committee, being organized in departments at the Head Office level and network units' countrywide, manage the Bank.

 The departments can be organized in services, depending on the characteristics of the activity carried out.
-The organization of such units is approved by the Board of Administration.
+The Board of Administrators approves the organization of such units.